Skip to main content

 required_access_grants: [ marketing ]

-Access Filters
+Access filters

 Access Filters allow developers to control row-level permissions on a field.
 For example, different users may have access to only their own fields within the underlying schema, this may happen when building customer facing applications and transactions are collected across customers in a single table vs a schema per table.
 Use case examples for implementing access filters: